joelouthan/theologic.us/content/posts/prayers/2020-07-07-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 48:3-5
+“The former things I declared of old;
+they went out from my mouth, and I announced them;
+then suddenly I did them, and they came to pass.
+Because I know that you are obstinate, and your neck is an iron sinew and your forehead brass,
+I declared them to you from of old, before they came to pass I announced them to you, lest you should say, My idol did them, my carved image and my metal image commanded them.’
 </pre>

 ## Foremost